Sampson Gideon: Finance

-Sampson Gideon was able to successfully navigate the South Sea Company bubble, which bankrupted many prominent people in Britain (indeed, James Picciotto in his Sketches of Anglo-Jewish History states that no "Hebrew" name is to be found on the list of insolvencies).
-Gideon offered his services, both private and political, to Robert Walpole and his ruling Whiggish government under the new Hanoverian monarchy.
-The first major conflict that he helped to financed was the War of Jenkins' Ear, against Spain.
-The Spanish Inquisition was still active and many of the Sephardi traders in the West Indies consequently viewed the Spanish cause in the conflict as potentially threatening to their trade interests.
+Sampson Gideon was able to successfully navigate the South Sea Company bubble, which bankrupted many prominent people in Britain (James Picciotto in his Sketches of Anglo-Jewish History states that no "Hebrew" name is to be found on the list of insolvencies).
+Gideon offered his services, both private and political, to Robert Walpole and his ruling Whig government under the new Hanoverian monarchy.
+The first major conflict that he helped to finance was the War of Jenkins' Ear against Spain.
+The Spanish Inquisition, which persecuted Jews, was still active, and many of the Sephardi traders in the West Indies consequently viewed the Spanish cause in the conflict as a potential threat to their trade interests.

-Gideon's most significant historical act came during the Jacobite rising of 1745 during the War of the Austrian Succession when he provided assistance to the sitting Whig-Hanoverian regime against Charles Edward Stuart (the Young Pretender) and the Jacobites who were attempting to restore the Stuart monarchy, with the help of their Bourbon French allies.
-When the Young Pretender landed on the west-coast of Scotland in July 1745, there was panic in London as most of the British Army was engaged on the European Continent at the time.
-Consequently, there was a run on the banks (this was especially problematic for the Bank of England).
-This hit the finances of the Whiggish government hard under the Pelham Ministry.
-Rumours abounded among the common people that the Duke of Newcastle, the Secretary of State, had fled the country (he was forced to appear publicly outside of Newcastle House).
-When many were selling, Gideon calmly purchased as many government securities as he could at rock bottom prices and backed up the Bank of England.
-Gideon advised the government in the issuing of a loan, taking a significant chunk himself.
-This stabilised the situation and by the time that the Jacobite advance into England had halted before it reached London and the momentum switched as they were now in retreat back to Scotland, Gideon had doubled his wealth.
-The Whiggish political class under the Pelhams and the Hanoverian monarchy reigned supreme and owed a significant part of their position to Gideon's calm actions and financial activities.
+Gideon's most significant act came during the Jacobite rising of 1745 during the War of the Austrian Succession, when he provided assistance to the sitting Whig-Hanoverian regime against Charles Edward Stuart (the Young Pretender) and the Jacobites who were attempting to restore the Stuart monarchy, with the help of their Bourbon French allies.
+When the Young Pretender landed on the west coast of Scotland in July 1745, there was panic in London as most of the British Army was engaged on the European Continent at the time.
+Consequently, there was a run on the banks, which was especially problematic for the Bank of England.
+This hit the finances of the coalition government hard under the Pelham Ministry.
+False rumours abounded among the common people that the Duke of Newcastle, a Secretary of State, had fled the country—he was forced to show himself publicly outside Newcastle House.
+When many were selling, Gideon calmly purchased as many government securities as he could at rock-bottom prices, and backed up the Bank of England.
+Gideon advised the government in the issuing of a loan, taking a significant amount of it himself.
+This stabilised the situation, and by the time the Jacobite advance into England had been halted before it reached London and forced to retreat back to Scotland, Gideon had doubled his wealth.
+The Whig political class under the Pelhams and the Hanoverian monarchy reigned supreme and owed a significant part of their position to Gideon's calm actions and financial activities.